FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-09-28-What-Is-BitTorrent?.md

 ### The Shortest Distance Between Two Points Is...

 Let's talk about the most common way devices connect over the internet: the **client-server model**.
-This may sound very familiar if you read my [VPN](https://freshprinceofhacking.github.io/what%20the%20hack/What-Is-A-VPN/) article.
+This may sound very familiar if you've read my [VPN](https://freshprinceofhacking.github.io/what%20the%20hack/What-Is-A-VPN/) article.
 To recap, essentially the way that we are used to seeing our devices connect to websites on the internet is through this method.
-The client machine(our device) connects to a server, which hosts the content we want to see.
+The client machine (our device) connects to a server, which hosts the content we want to see.
 Very simple.

 ![Csmodel]({{ site.url }}{{ site.baseurl }}/assets/images/csmodel.jpg)